aws-samples/aws-ncsc-vpn-configurations/README.md

 ## Architecture

 Two templates are provided to offer different deployment options.
-The first template includes an [AWS Transit Gateway](https://aws.amazon.com/transit-gateway/) service.
+The first template's service connect to an existing [AWS Transit Gateway](https://aws.amazon.com/transit-gateway/) service.
 The second terminates the VPN connection on a [Virtual private gateway](https://aws.amazon.com/vpn/faqs/#Virtual_private_gateway).
 Both options provide the same IPSec tunnel configuration parameters

 The main configuration values of interest to support NCSC guidance are: